redouane/awesome-algeria/README.md

 this list is directly related to algeria as a country.As such, stuff created by algerians that is not related to algeria itself will not be listed here.

-Contributions are welcome, via Pull requests.
+Contributions are welcome, via Pull Requests.

 * Awesome Algeria
     * [Administrative divisions](#administrative-divisions)